vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 date: "2020-01-23"
 ---

 This is a WIP List.
-Let's call it a day after adding 9 people to the list.
-Probably the most number of people I can get inspired by in programming.
+These are some of the people I remembered on top of my head.
+Will update it soon.

 This essay will focus on these things: